Can You Interview for a Job While on FMLA

 Cross-Border Employment and FMLA Limits

-FMLA is U.S. federal law and applies to eligible employees of covered employers in the United States.
+The FMLA is U.S. federal law and applies to eligible employees of covered employers in the United States.
 If you are an expatriate or considering an international move, different countries have different protections and leave statutes.
-When interviewing for roles that require relocation or have cross-border employment terms, clarify immigration, healthcare, and leave entitlements before accepting an offer.
+When interviewing for roles that require relocation or cross-border employment, clarify the immigration, healthcare, and leave entitlements before accepting an offer.

 Timing Relocation Around Medical Needs

-If a new role requires relocation while you’re still under medical care, coordinate timing with healthcare providers.
-Establish whether your treatment can be transferred, whether you’ll have local providers in the new location, and how continuity of care will be maintained during onboarding and relocation.
+If a new role requires relocation while you’re still under medical care, coordinate the timing with your healthcare provider.
+Establish whether your treatment can be transferred, whether you’ll have access to local providers at the destination, and how you’ll maintain continuity of care during onboarding and relocation.

 Planning Career Moves as a Global Professional